 Are there many ATMs in the region?

-In Lima and Cusco banks and ATMS are easily accessible.
-There are also plenty of exchange centres in tourist neighborhoods such as Miraflores in Lima.
-However, you will be hard pressed to find an ATM in the Sacred Valley and on the Inca Trail itself.
+In Lima and Cusco, banks and ATMs are easily accessible.
+There are also plenty of exchange centres in tourist neighbourhoods such as Miraflores in Lima.
+However, you will be hard-pressed to find an ATM in the Sacred Valley and on the Inca Trail itself.